teloxide/teloxide/README.md

 Q: Can I use different loggers?

-A: Of course, you can.
+A: Yes.
 The [`enable_logging!`](https://docs.rs/teloxide/latest/teloxide/macro.enable_logging.html) and [`enable_logging_with_filter!`](https://docs.rs/teloxide/latest/teloxide/macro.enable_logging_with_filter.html) macros are just convenient utilities, not necessary to use them.
 You can setup a different logger, for example, [fern](https://crates.io/crates/fern), as usual, e.g. teloxide has no specific requirements as it depends only on [log](https://crates.io/crates/log).

 ## Community bots
 Feel free to push your own bot into our collection!